Digital Marketing Services London

 - •ActiveCampaign: excellent for B2B businesses with complex multi-step automation and CRM integration requirements

-- •Brevo (formerly Sendinblue): good value option for businesses needing transactional email alongside marketing sends
+- •Brevo (formerly Sendinblue): good value for businesses needing transactional email alongside marketing sends

-- •Salesforce Marketing Cloud: enterprise-level deployments for large lists with complex data management requirements
+- •Salesforce Marketing Cloud: enterprise deployments for large lists with complex data management requirements

 B2B and B2C email require fundamentally different approaches.
 B2C email lives in a personal inbox alongside brands the subscriber loves.
-The content needs to be relevant, personal, and valuable - entertainment and value-led content alongside offers.
+Content needs to be relevant, personal, and valuable: entertainment and value-led content alongside offers.
 Send frequency can be higher when the relationship is strong.

 B2B email lands in a professional inbox.
-The subscriber is time-poor and has a high tolerance for relevance but a low tolerance for noise.
+The subscriber is time-poor with a high tolerance for relevance and a low tolerance for noise.
 Content should address business problems, not lifestyle aspirations.
 Sales sequences should reference specific pain points, not generic urgency tactics.
 Longer nurture cycles with less frequency are appropriate because B2B buying decisions take longer.
-The most effective B2B email feels like a useful, relevant message from a known contact, not a broadcast from a brand.
+The most effective B2B email feels like a useful message from a known contact, not a broadcast from a brand.

 - •Revenue per email: for ecommerce businesses, the direct revenue attributed to each broadcast and automated email